codio-content/ThinkDS/.guides/content/boolean-search-exercise-13.md

 *  If a query contains a single search term, the relevance of a page is its term frequency; that is, the number of time the term appears on the page.
 *  For queries with multiple terms, the relevance of a page is the sum of the term frequencies; that is, the total number of times any of the search terms appear.

 Now you're ready to start the exercise.

-Run `ant build` to compile the source files, then run `ant WikiSearchTest`.
+ASSESSMENTGOESHERE

 As usual, it should fail, because you have work to do.

 In `WikiSearch.java`, fill in the bodies of `and`, `or`, and `minus` so that the relevant tests pass.
 You don't have to worry about `testSort` yet.